Understanding Twelve-Step Programs for Teens and Young Adults

 Get Accredited Treatment Programs at Artemis

-SMART Recovery (Not 12-Step Meetings but Worth a Shout-out)
+SMART Recovery: Not 12-Step Meetings But Worth a Look

 SMART Recovery is another peer support program.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) recognizes the critical need for recovery groups and points people to SMART meetings as an alternative to AA and NA.